Samuel of Bulgaria: Disaster at Kleidion

 In 1014, Samuel resolved to stop Basil before he could invade Bulgarian territory.
 Since the Byzantines usually used the valley of the Strumitsa River for their invasions into Bulgaria, Samuel built a thick wooden wall in the gorges around the village of Klyuch (also Kleidion, "key") to bar the enemy's way.

 When Basil II launched his next campaign in the summer of 1014, his army suffered heavy casualties during the assaults on the wall.
 Meanwhile, Samuel sent forces under his general Nestoritsa to attack Thessaloniki so as to distract Basil's forces away from this campaign.
 Nestoritsa was defeated near the city by its governor Botaniates, who later joined the main Byzantine army near Klyuch.
 After several days of continuous attempts to break through the wall, one Byzantine commander, the governor of Plovdiv Nicephorus Xiphias, found a by-pass and, on 29 July, attacked the Bulgarians from the rear.
 Despite the desperate resistance the Byzantines overwhelmed the Bulgarian army and captured around 14,000 soldiers, according to some sources even 15,000.
 Basil II immediately sent forces under his favourite commander Theophylactus Botaniates to pursue the surviving Bulgarians, but the Byzantines were defeated in an ambush by Gavril Radomir, who personally killed Botaniates.

-After the Battle of Kleidion, on the order of Basil II the captured Bulgarian soldiers were blinded; one of every 100 men was left one-eyed so as to lead the rest home.Cecaumenes.
-Strategion, pp. 65–66.
+After the Battle of Kleidion, on the order of Basil II the captured Bulgarian soldiers were blinded; one of every 100 men was left one-eyed so as to lead the rest home.
 The blinded soldiers were sent back to Samuel who reportedly had a heart attack upon seeing them.
 He died two days later, on 6 October 1014.
 This savagery gave the Byzantine Emperor his byname Boulgaroktonos ("Bulgar-slayer" in Βουλγαροκτόνος).
 Some historians theorize it was the death of his favourite commander that infuriated Basil II to blind the captured soldiers.

 The battle of Kleidion had major political consequences.
 Although Samuel's son and successor, Gavril Radomir, was a talented military leader, he was murdered by his cousin Ivan Vladislav, who, ironically, owed his life to him.
 Unable to restore the Bulgarian Empire's previous power, Ivan Vladislav himself was killed while attacking Dyrrhachium.
 After that, the widowed empress Maria and many Bulgarian governors, including Krakra, surrendered to the Byzantines.
 Presian, Ivan Vladislav's eldest son, fled with two of his brothers to Mount Tomorr, before they too surrendered.
 Thus the First Bulgarian Empire came to an end in 1018, only four years after Samuel's death.
 Most of its territory was incorporated within the new Theme of Bulgaria, with Skopje as its capital.

 In the extreme northwest, the duke of Syrmia, Sermon, was the last remnant of the once mighty Empire.
 He was deceived and killed by the Byzantines in 1019.